-- Order wisely: Do you really need to order the most expensive meal on the menu?!
-I must admit, my hubster usually does … probably because we just don’t go out too often … or do we not go out too often because he does?!
-Questions to ponder!
+- Order wisely: Do you really need to order the most expensive meal on the menu?
+I must admit, my hubby usually does, probably because we don’t go out too often.
+Or do we not go out too often because he does?
+Question to ponder!

 - Save some for later: Portion sizes are usually quite large when eating out.
 Divide your meal in half and take the rest home for lunch the next day!

 - Skip dessert: If you still have a sweet tooth, have a bowl of ice-cream at home or bake up a batch of brownies!

 Americans tend to eat more when at a restaurant than when eating at home.
 They also eat food they normally wouldn’t eat.
 Personally, I enjoy eating whole food at home where I know exactly what is in my food.

 - Drink water: Drinks add a lot of empty and undesirable calories to our bodies.
 It’s just better to drink water!

 - Order your way: Don’t be afraid to ask for what you want.
 Most restaurants are happy to accommodate.
 As a vegetarian, I scour the menu for sides and ask to combine them as a main dish.

 - Sauces on the side: Instead of smothering your salad with ranch, dip your fork in the ranch cup and then into your salad.
 You get the taste without so many calories.

 - Keep it simple: Look for menu items that are steamed, grilled, or boiled.

 - Get a box: Before you even start your meal, box up half to take home for later.